wilsonwangdev/frontend-tools-explorer/docs/CONTRIBUTING.md

   icon: 'https://path-to-tool-icon.svg',  // URL to the tool's icon
   name: 'Tool Name',                      // Display name of the tool
   description: 'Brief description of the tool and its purpose',
-  category: 'UI Library',                 // Must match one of the categories in types.ts
+  category: 'Frontend Framework',         // Must match one of the categories in types.ts
   docsLink: 'https://tool-docs-url.com',  // Link to official documentation
   githubLink: 'https://github.com/org/repo' // Link to GitHub repository };